jkotlinski/lsdpack/README.md

 ## Game Boy Sound System (GBS) Support

-lsdpack can be used to create .gbs files, using below commands.
+Use below commands to make a .gbs file.
 The makegbs -s option must be changed to the number of songs.

 	./lsdpack.exe -g lsdj.gb
 	rgbasm -o player_gbs.o player_gbs.s